-I am a principal researcher in the Data Management, Exploration and Mining (DMX) group at Microsoft Research Redmond Lab.
+I am a principal researcher in Microsoft Research at Redmond.
 My research is centered around the interplay between theories and systems related to data platforms and data science.
 I pursue fast, economic, scalable and practical solutions with theoretical guarantee.
 My recent work can be characterized under the emerging theme of MLSys (Machine Learning and Systems), such as:

-One recurring trade-off under concern is computational cost and certain accuracy target.
-As one of the findings, some useful analytic tools to reason about such trade-off can be found from approximate query processing studied in the database community, and multi-armed bandits in the ML community.
-But there is often a mismatch between the available theoretical results and the problem we want to tackle.
-Along the way, I solve interesting theoretical questions which have encouraging practical consequences.
+One recurring trade-off is concerned with computational cost and accuracy of the result.
+Useful analytic tools to reason about such trade-off include approximate query processing studied in the database community, and multi-armed bandits in the ML community.
+To my surprise, there is rarely a good match between the available theoretical results and the data science primitives performed in the real world.
+I do both theoretical and empirical work to bridge this gap.
 Examples can be found here.

 My past research in modeling and computing techniques for mining unstructured data such as text and graphs won me SIGKDD Data Science/Data Mining PhD Dissertation Award in 2015.
 A selection of my work in these areas can be found here.